Korach. Wealth, Power, Corruption

 These Midrashic passages are suggesting that it was Korach who was wealthy, and that possible Korach gained his wealth inappropriately.

-Why then would someone with that financial track-record accuse Moses of financial offenses?
+Why then would someone with that financial track-record accuse Moses of violating financial integrity?